Teen Challenge for Boys in Raleigh, North Carolina

 School takes place year-round as students study at their own pace through first-rate curriculum.
 Certified teachers give additional instruction if required.
 Using this type of system, most students who have been failing or falling behind not only catch up but pull ahead.
 Gateway meets all requirements by the State of Florida for high school graduation, and students earn diplomas when they graduate our academic program.
 Our high standards allow credits to transfer to public institutions or to go on to college or the military.

 Teen Challenge Focuses on a New Spiritual Relationship, Direction, and Purpose

 Spiritual things are important at all Teen Challenge programs, including Gateway Boys Academy.
-We offer to every cadet a relationship with Jesus and strive to maintain a Godly atmosphere encouraging to Christian growth.
-Young men attend group Bible studies, go to chapel services two times a week, and spend time with a counselor for individually assigned Bible studies meant to build character.
+Our staff model their relationship with God, and we strive to maintain a Godly atmosphere encouraging to Christian growth.
+Young men attend group sessions, go to chapel services two times a week, and spend time with a counselor for individually assigned sessions meant to build character.

 Concentration on North Carolina Family Restoration

 Teen Challenge focuses on family restoration.
-Four months after the cadet enrolls, parents begin attending weekend events for training about boundaries, strong marriages, and effective parenting.
+Four months after the cadet enrolls, parents can begin benefiting from insightful special training about boundaries, strong marriages, and effective parenting.

 Although not in Raleigh, North Carolina, it may be the sort of environment your boy needs to make a change for the better.
 We invite you to call or fill in our inquiry form for our Teen Challenge boarding school today.

 |More about Teen Challenge Programs for Boys near Raleigh, North Carolina: |